-Konopiště is a château (castle) located about 50 km southeast of Prague, outside the city of Benešov.
-It has become famous as the last residence of Archduke Franz Ferdinand of Austria, heir of the Austro-Hungarian throne, whose assassination in Sarajevo triggered off World War I. The bullet that killed him, fired by Gavrilo Princip from Black Hand, is now an exhibit at the castle's museum.
+Konopiště is a château (castle) located about 50 km southeast of Prague It has become famous as the last residence of Archduke Franz Ferdinand of Austria, heir of the Austro-Hungarian throne, whose assassination in Sarajevo triggered off World War I.

 Konopiště castle is now open to the public.
 Visitors can observe the residential rooms of Franz Ferdinand, a large collection of antlers (Franz Ferdinand was an enthusiastic hunter), an armory with medieval weapons, a shooting hall with moving targets and a garden with Italian Renaissance statues and greenhouses.
 It is a popular place for weddings.